MagicalGibus/LU-Connect/README.md

 # LU-Connect
 Term project for LZSCC.232

-In order to compile the program on a Windows machine, navigate to the java directory type the command:
+In order to compile the program on a Windows or Linux machine, navigate to the java directory type the command:
 "javac Authentication/*.java Client/*.java Encryption/*.java FileTransfer/*.java Server/*.java -d ."

 While still in the java directory, you can run the Server by typing: